Evergreen Artists Take the Stage: What’s Next This Season

 Theo Day Performs at School Night Toronto

-March 30 — Drake Underground
+March 30 — Adelaide Hall

 School Night has built an international reputation as a discovery platform for emerging artists, originally launching in Los Angeles before expanding to cities across North America.
 The series has helped introduce audiences to many rising acts early in their careers, making it a fitting stage for Theo’s continued momentum.